afourmy/pyTSP/README.md

 ![Pairwise exchange](readme/pairwise_exchange.png)

-A pairwise exchange consists in deleting two edges and reconnecting the paths to obtain a shorter tour.
-There is only one other way of reconnecting paths to get a valid tour.
 ```
 - Consider every pair of edges.
-- If this results in a shorter tour, delete the edges and reconnect the path.
+- For a given pair of edge, there is only one way of deleting and reconnecting the edges to obtain
+a valid tour.
+If this new tour is shorter, make the change.
 - Repeat until no more improvement can be made.
 ```